-substantial fraction (25-50%) of CN older individuals exhibit A β deposition.^{16-21} While still in an early phase, PET studies of A β deposition in these otherwise normal individuals suggest evidence of early brain dysfunction including disrupted default network functional connectivity,^{19,21} aberrant default network activity during memory encoding,18 and even subtle cognitive impairment^{22,23} that is offset by cognitive reserve.23 Here we relate the presence and pattern of A β -related atrophy observed in AD patients to the pattern seen in CN older individuals.
+It is now possible to observe the relation between A β deposition and atrophy in vivo with PET imaging using Pittsburgh Compound B (PiB)9 and high resolution volumetric MR data^{2, 12}.
+PiB studies have confirmed what was predicted by earlier postmortem studies13-15, that a substantial fraction (25-50%) of clinically normal older individuals exhibit A β deposition16-21.
+While still in an early phase, PET studies of A β deposition in these otherwise normal individuals suggest evidence of early brain dysfunction including disrupted default network functional connectivity^{19, 21}, aberrant default network activity during memory encoding18, and even subtle cognitive impairment^{22, 23} that is offset by cognitive reserve23.
+Here we relate the presence and pattern of A β -related atrophy observed in AD patients to the pattern seen in clinically normal older individuals.

-Atrophy can be quantified by automated measurement of brain MRI images, which yields estimated thickness measures of anatomically parcellated cortical regions as well as subcortical volumes.24-27 Such measurements have revealed a characteristic pattern of cortical thickness reductions and subcortical volume loss in clinically diagnosed AD patients.^{25,27-29} The AD-like pattern of atrophy has also been reported in presymptomatic autosomal dominant AD,28 and in those with mild cognitive impairment who go on to develop the clinical diagnosis of AD.30 More recently, Desikan and colleagues11 identified a pattern of atrophy in the supramarginal cortex, entorhinal cortex, and hippocampus with which mild cognitive impairment (MCI) and AD could be distinguished from normal aging, and Davatsikos and colleagues31 identified a similar pattern of volume loss that related to cognitive decline among MCI as well as normal control subjects.32 However, these studies used control groups of older individuals in which amyloid was likely present, but the impact was not assessed.
-Studies directly relating structural data to AB deposition in CN subjects have yielded inconsistent results; while some have reported reduced hippocampal volume^{33,34} or cortical thickness^{29,34} in CN subjects with greater A β deposition, others have found this only among Aβ-positive CN35 or in normal individuals with subjective cognitive impairment.36 Similarly, the impact of age on amyloid and atrophy has not been consistently controlled.
-We sought to relate both hippocampal volume and cortical thickness reductions to a continuous measure of AB deposition adjusting for age in a large sample of both Aβpositive and A\beta-negative CN subjects and in AD patients.
+Atrophy can be quantified by automated measurement of brain MR images, which yields estimated thickness measures of anatomically parcellated cortical regions as well as subcortical volumes24-27.
+Such measurements have revealed a characteristic pattern of cortical thickness reductions and subcortical volume loss in clinically diagnosed AD patients^{25, 27-29}.
+The AD-like pattern of atrophy has also been reported in presymptomatic autosomal dominant AD^{28} , and in those with mild cognitive impairment who go on to develop the clinical diagnosis of AD^{30} .
+More recently, Desikan et al.11 identified a pattern of atrophy in supramarginal cortex, entorhinal cortex, and hippocampus with which MCI and AD could be distinguished from normal aging, and Davatsikos et al. identified a similar pattern of volume loss that related to cognitive decline among MCI as well as normal control subjects^{31, 32}.
+However, these studies used control groups of older individuals in which amyloid was likely present, but the impact was not assessed.
+Studies directly relating structural data to A β deposition in CN subjects have yielded inconsistent results; while some have reported reduced hippocampal volume^{33, 34} or cortical thickness^{29, 34} in CN subjects with greater A β deposition, others have found this only among A β -positive CN35 or in normal individuals with subjective cognitive impairment36.
+Similarly, the impact of age on amyloid and atrophy has not been consistently controlled.
+We sought to relate both hippocampal volume and cortical thickness reductions to a continuous measure of A β deposition adjusting for age in a large sample of both A β positive and negative CN subjects and in AD patients.

-We first determined the pattern of cortical thickness reductions and hippocampal volume loss in mild AD patients compared to CN subjects, and then investigated whether a similar pattern of A β -associated volume loss was present in CN subjects.
-We also investigated the age-dependence of A β deposition and of A β -associated thickness reductions in both CN and AD, and quantified the extent and anatomic specificity of A β -related volume loss within each group.
-We hypothesized that A β deposition would be associated with local cortical thickness reductions in regions associated with the default network37 at early stages of the pathophysiological process, prior to cognitive impairment.
+We first determined the pattern of cortical thickness reductions and hippocampal volume loss in mild AD patients compared to CN subjects, and then investigated whether a similar pattern of Aβ-associated volume loss was present in CN subjects.
+We also investigated the age-dependence of Aβ deposition and of Aβ-associated thickness reductions in both CN and AD, and quantified the extent and anatomic specificity of Aβ-related volume loss within each group.
+We hypothesized that Aβ deposition would be associated with local cortical thickness reductions in regions associated with the default network37 at early stages of the pathophysiological process, prior to cognitive impairment.